palantir-h2020/sco-so/README.md

-# SCO/SO API
+# SCO/SO

-The SCO/SO used in PALANTIR is a Security Orchestrator that consists of different subcomponents:

-* `acl`: layer devoted to access control
-* `api`: exposed public API endpoints
-* `cfg`: exposes SCO/SO configuration
-* `dbl`: layer devoted to database, keeping tables for each subcomponent
-* `lcm`: the life-cycle management of all functionality, called from the API service
-* `mon`: monitoring of the virtual network services, as well as the VIM
-* `pkg`: handling of the packages for the virtual network functions and services
-* `pol`: management of the received policies and its application onto the virtual network services
-* `uti`: utilities, shared functionality copied into specific subcoponents

-This component takes care of the onboarding of the Network Security Functions (NSFs) provided in the project and in managing its lifecycle, including its day-x configuration.
-To do so, some of these subcomponents will directly interact with the [OSM MANO](https://osm.etsi.org).
+The SO subcomponent takes care of the onboarding of the Network Security Functions (NSFs) provided in the project and in managing its lifecycle, including its day-x configuration.
+To do so, some of these modules will directly interact with the [OSM MANO](https://osm.etsi.org).

 # Installation